hpssjellis/my-examples-for-the-arduino-portentaH7/ide2.0/README.md

 ![image](https://user-images.githubusercontent.com/5605614/148816022-a0ca4f48-7905-4f09-aca8-fbf4d136a8d2.png)

 7. When you compile/upload a program nothing tells you it is running for about 10 seconds.
-After a bit this shows up in the bottom left corner
+After a bit this shows up in the bottom left corner.
+Note fixed this later with file --> preference --> show verbose during compile.
 ![image](https://user-images.githubusercontent.com/5605614/148816489-aa4b784c-aaf2-4e70-bf7c-8ca75e119cf4.png)

 8. Note: On re-compile/upload things are much faster.